lokijota/huggingfacenlpcourse/chapter01/notes.md

 Google’s `BERT` is (or was?) the most popular Encoder model \[architecture\], others being `ALBERT`, `DistilBERT`, `ELECTRA` or `RoBERTa`.

 ## Decoder models ("auto-regressive models")

+- **Note**: In statistics, econometrics and signal processing, an autoregressive model is a representation of a type of random process; as such, it is used to describe certain time-varying processes in nature, economics, behavior, etc. The autoregressive model specifies that *the output variable depends linearly on its own previous values and on a stochastic term (an imperfectly predictable term)*.

 - Very similar to the Encoder models, it also generates 1 vector of numbers for each word.
 However each vector for each word only considers the words that came before, the ones that come later are 'masked' and not considered -- it uses "*masked self-attention*".
 - «Best suited for text generation tasks - causal language modeling»